thierryfro/todosapp/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a Awesome To-Do List App

-Things you may want to cover:
+What you need to run this:

-* Ruby version

-* System dependencies

-* Configuration
+* clone the repo

-* Database creation
+* bundle

-* Database initialization
+* yarn
+* create the database -> rake db:create

-* How to run the test suite
+* run the migrations -> rake db:migrate

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Now you can enjoy your Awesome To-DO List

+;˜